vvoelz/surprisal/README.md

 Example
 ---------------
-There is an example code in the testing folder: testing/test\_surprisal.py
+There is an example code in the testing folder COPYRIGHT

-COPYRIGHT
 ---------------
 This python package is Copyright (C) 2014 Vincent Voelz <voelz@temple.edu>.